BlaisProteomics/multiplierz/README.md

 The *Multiplierz* Proteomics Library

-*mutiplierz* is a Python software library and associated GUI desktop environment for managing proteomic mass spectrometry workflows and data analysis.
-Using the mzAPI interface to native instrument data formats, *multiplierz* is provides a complete toolset for a variety methods for peptide identification, quantitation, and experimental reporting.
+*multiplierz* is a Python software library and associated GUI desktop environment for managing proteomic mass spectrometry workflows and data analysis.
+Using the mzAPI interface to native instrument data formats, *multiplierz* is provides a complete toolset for a variety of methods for peptide identification, quantitation, and experimental reporting.

 See [the wiki for installation instructions and documentation](https://github.com/MaxAlex/multiplierz/wiki/Installation).